Lacerations - liquid bandage

 The liquid bandage should not be placed inside the wound, but on top of the skin, where the cut comes together.

-- Create a seal by bringing the cut together with your fingers.
-But do not squeeze the cut together.
+- Create a seal by gently bringing the cut together with your fingers.

 - Apply the liquid bandage over the top of the cut.
 Spread it from one end of the cut to the other, covering the cut completely.